CHAPTER 5 - BINDING

 Examples of protein complexes with these point groups are:

-Jmol: Symmetry in Protein Oligomers (beta version with lots of work left to do)
+Jmol: Updated Symmetry in Protein Oligomers (beta version with lots of work left to do) Jmol14 (Java) | JSMol (HTML5)

 A recent article by Grueninger et al. addresses the question of whether the process of oligomerization can be programmed into the genome.
 Can simple amino acid substitutions lead to oligomerization?
 Remember that oligomerization can be beneficial (formation of cytoskeleton filaments) or detrimental (formation of fibers in sickle cell anemia and mad cow disease).
-Oligomers with long half-lifes (for example cytoskeletal filament such as actin and tubulin) and short half-lives (for proteins causes transient activities are regulated by oligomer formation) are both necessary.
+Oligomers with long half-lives (for example cytoskeletal filament such as actin and tubulin) and short half-lives (for example proteins causes transient activities are regulated by oligomer formation) are both necessary.

 It has long been noted that if a protein chain forms oligomers, then a single amino acid change in the chain would be found n times in an oligomer of n chains.
-Mutations could either promote chain contact and oligomer formation or dissocation into monomeric or other assymmetric subunit composition if the mutation were in a region involved in subunit association (a contact region).
+Mutations could either promote chain contact and oligomer formation or dissociation into monomeric or other asymmetric subunit composition if the mutation were in a region involved in subunit association (a contact region).
 Experimental work in this field of study is hampered by the fact that mutants made by site-specific mutagenesis to prefer the monomeric state often fail to fold (due to hydrophobic exposure and aggregation.
 Studies have shown that most contact areas between monomers or other asymmetric units are hydrophobic in nature and the contact regions must be complementary in shape.
 Obviously mutations that replace hydrophobic side chains involved in subunit contact with polar, polar charged, or bulkier hydrophobic side chains would inhibit oligomer formation.

 Grueninger et al were able to successfully engineer dimer formation and oligomer formation as well.
 First consider the simplest case of a mutation in a monomer that can produce a dimer with C2 symmetry.
 This is illustrated below which also shows how a mutation that produces a weak interaction in a monomer could also produce a long helical aggregate (which can't be crystallized) without symmetry (as described above).
-A mutation at 2 could convert a monomer promote either oligomer helix formation or dimerization.
+A mutation at 2 could promote either oligomer helix formation or dimerization.

 Figure: Mutations causing Dimer with C2 symmetry or Infinite Helix